 The position in relation to workers who are 'on call' has been the subject of quite a few cases.
+Please note that the rules about on-call work are different in relation to the minimum wage, which is the subject of a separate set of court decisions and is outside the scope of this factsheet.

-It has been established that if a worker is on call at home but free to pursue leisure activities, they are not working for these purposes until they are actually called out.
-Where employees are on call but actually at their place of work, then they may be taken to be 'working' for the purposes of the regulations and breaks etc should be calculated accordingly.
-The only exception to this appears to be where the worker's place of work is also their actual home, ie a warden provided with their own flat in a care home; these people are working only when they are called out.
-Otherwise, all on-call workers who are not at home are probably technically 'working' for the purposes of the regulations although they may actually be asleep.
+For the purposes of working time, it has been established that if a worker is on call at home but free to pursue leisure activities, they are not working for these purposes until they are actually called out.
+Where employees are on call but actually at their place of work, then they may be taken to be 'working' for the purposes of the regulations, and breaks etc should be calculated accordingly.
+Whether or not this is the case depends on the restrictions placed on the worker: are they free to pursue their own leisure and travel plans, or are they required to remain close to their place of work, be available within certain times, and/or to ensure they are fit and ready to work at short notice?
+If the latter is the case, all the time they are on call should count as working time.
+Such workers could still be 'working' even if they are asleep in their own accommodation or flat onsite.
+An on-call worker who is at the employer's workplace, and away from home (eg in hospital or care home accommodation) is probably technically 'working' for the purposes of the regulations, although they may actually be asleep.